 And I’ve seen you at the corners and cafes it seems

-Red hair and black leather, my favourite colour scheme”
+Red hair and black leather, my favorite color scheme”

 And he pulled her on behind